-"Studying Biology has allowed me to develop my practical skills that will be useful for my time at university studying dentistry."
-(Farah) WHY STUDY BIOLOGY?
+"Studying Biology has allowed me to develop my practical skills that will be useful for my time at university studying dentistry."(Farah) WHY STUDY BIOLOGY?

 You will enjoy and succeed in Biology if you like a challenge and have an active curiosity across a broad range of scientific topics.
 You will learn a huge, new specialist vocabulary and you need to be comfortable studying Biochemistry - the structure of large molecules, chemical reactions in cells and energy transfers.
 Biology works well alongside Chemistry and Geography; it also links to PE, Psychology and the ethics side of Religious Studies.
 FUTURE ACADEMIC AND CAREER PATHWAYS Past students have gone on to study medicine, veterinary science, physiotherapy and related courses; others have opted for natural sciences or zoology.
 Since Biology is a facilitating subject, it is well regarded by top universities as part of an applicant's portfolio for a degree in any subject.
 COURSE CONTENT Students will be studying the Edexcel Biology A syllabus.
 Year I2 The first year covers topics such as cardiovascular disease and the genetics of cystic fibrosis.
 Biochemical structures of macromolecules and cell ultrastructure provide a firm foundation from which to progress into the second year of the course.
 Mammalian reproduction and genetic diversity are studied in the latter part of the year with a focus on the cell cycle and cancer development, as well as natural selection and drug trials.
-Year 13 Students use their knowledge from the first year and apply it to forensic techniques used to determine time of death as well as immunology with a focus on the pathologies of HIV and TB.
-Photosynthesis and evolution are explored and a residential trip to Flatford Mill in Suffolk further develops the students' ecological skills.
+Year I3 Students use their knowledge from the first year and apply it to forensic techniques used to determine time of death as well as immunology with a focus on the pathologies of HIV and TB.
+Photosynthesis and evolution are explored and a two day trip to a Field Studies Council Centre further develops the students' ecological skills.
 Respiration and muscle structure and function are covered in detail and the structure of the brain and nervous system control is also studied, along with the implications behind genetic modification and visual development.
 Offering a context based approach, students learn about these topics by directly relating it to real-world scenarios.
-ASSESSMENT The course is assessed across three exams each worth 33.33% of the total A Level: Paper I: The Natural Environment and Species Survival Paper 2: Energy, Exercise and Coordination Paper 3: General and Practical Applications of Biology

-Practical skills are developed through 18 core practicals which are assessed throughout the two years and culminate in a Practical Endorsement Certificate.
-EXTRACURRICULAR OPPORTUNITIES - Field trip to Field Studies Centre, Flatford Mill - University of London and University of Surrey summer schools - Headstart taster courses - International and Intermediate Biology Olympiad competitions COURSE REQUIREMENTS Minimum grade 7-7 in GCSE Combined Science or grade 7 in Biology as a separate science and a minimum grade 5 in Mathematics, as you must be confidently numerate in using Mathematics at Level 2 or above - IO% of the marks are for your mathematical skills.
+ASSESSMENT The course is assessed across three exams each worth 33.33% of the total A Level: Paper I: The Natural Environment and Species Survival Paper 2: Energy, Exercise and Coordination Paper 3: General and Practical Applications of Biology Practical skills are developed through I8 core practicals which are assessed throughout the two years and culminate in a Practical Endorsement Certificate.
+EXTRACURRICULAR OPPORTUNITIES - Chance to conduct a personal research project at a Field Studies Council Fieldwork Centre - University of London and University of Surrey summer schools - Headstart taster courses - International and Intermediate Biology Olympiad competitions COURSE REQUIREMENTS Minimum grade 7-7 in GCSE Combined Science or grade 7 in Biology as a separate science and a minimum grade 5 in Mathematics, as you must be confidently numerate in using Mathematics at Level 2 or above - I0% of the marks are for your mathematical skills.